marc-shade/boxbeyond-kutiraai/README.md

 ### Key Principles

-- **🔒 Complete Local Deployment**: Every component runs on your infrastructure - no external dependencies for core functionality
+- **🔒 Complete Local Deployment**: Every component runs on your infrastructure - minimal external dependencies (only HuggingFace API for model downloads)
 - **📊 End-to-End AI Pipeline**: From raw documents to fine-tuned models to enterprise workflows
 - **🚀 Easy Installation**: Single command deployment with containerized, modular architecture
 - **🔧 Modular Design**: Each service is independently deployable and scalable
-- **🏢 Enterprise Ready**: Built for production workloads with monitoring, logging, and security
+- **🏢 Production Foundation**: Microservices architecture with health monitoring, real-time dashboards, and security-conscious design

 ### What Makes OnPremAI Different